Chicken Enchiladas With Homemade Red Enchilada Sauce

 Step 02

-Make the sauce: Remove stems and seeds from the dried chili peppers.
-Heat a dry skillet over medium heat and toast the peppers for 1-2 minutes per side until fragrant.
-Soak the peppers in hot water for 10 minutes to soften.
+While the chicken cooks, make the enchilada sauce.
+Heat a dry skillet over medium heat and toast the dried chili peppers for 1-2 minutes per side, until fragrant.
+Be careful not to burn them.

 Step 03